Read Time : 4 Minutes

 - Despite the initial cost of installing a heat pump system there are significant savings that can be made on your fuel bills if you are currently using electricity, oil, solid fuel or liquid gas to heat your premises.

-- Correctly installed by a qualified supplier, a heat pump shouldn’t need any regular maintenance and could last between 10 and 25 years or more.
+- Correctly installed by a qualified supplier, a heat pump should be very reliable and fairly low maintenance.
+It could last 25 years or more.

-- Heat pumps improve air quality, have low noise, low running costs, and can be used as air conditioning, cooling down the office environment when needed, and providing a controlled climate.
+- Heat pumps improve air quality, have low noise, low running costs, and in some circumstances can be used as air conditioning, cooling down the workspace environment when needed, providing a controlled climate.

 Large heat pumps are being used more and more for commercial and other non-domestic premises including schools, sports centres, shops and offices.
 It is estimated that around 40% of CO2 emissions can come from commercial heating alone and finding new and innovative ways to heat premises is at the top of the list for many businesses.